pyeventsourcing/eventsourcing/docs/topics/application.rst

 which can be redefined on your application classes.
 Application objects also have an ``env`` attribute which is determined by a combination of the application class attribute, the operating system environment, and by an optional constructor argument.

+The :class:`~eventsourcing.application.Application` class can be extended with command and query methods that use :doc:`event-sourced aggregates </topics/domain>`.

 .. _Application simple example: